-Margaret A. Stagmeier (Immediate Past Co-Chair)
+Margaret A. Stagmeier (Treasurer and Immediate Past Co-Chair)

 Partner, TriStar Real Estate Investment